-EMS 137 EMERGENCY MEDICAL TECHNICIAN BASIC (EMT-B)
+EMS 127 EMERGENCY MEDICAL TECHNICIAN BASIC (EMT-B)

-Credits: 6 (4 lecture, 2 skills lab)
+Credits: 7 (4 lecture, 2 skills lab, 1 clinical)

-Term: (F, S, SU)
+Term: (F, S, SU) Prerequisite: none

-Prerequisite: Must be 18 years of age to take certification examination
+Note: Must be 18 years of age and a current BLS HCP card to take national certification examination, however a student may be younger to take course.

 This course is the nationally recommended minimum level of training for ambulance personnel and is considered the desired level of medical training by many fire departments.
-The course focuses on skill development in the primary responsibilities of the EMT-B, which are to bring emergency medical care to victims of emergencies, to stabilize their condition, and to transport them safely and expeditiously to an appropriate facility.
-This course is a combination of classroom work and practical experience.
-Upon successful completion of the course, graduates are eligible to sit for the Montana and National Registry certification examinations.
+The course focuses on skill development in the primary responsibilities of the EMT-B, which is to bring emergency medical care to victims of emergencies, to stabilize their condition, and to transport them safely and expeditiously to an appropriate facility.
+This course is a combination of didactic lecture, skill lab, and field internship.
+Field internship involves at least 24 hours of ride time on an ambulance and a shift in the ER.
+Upon successful completion of the course, graduates are eligible to sit for the National Registry EMT certification examinations, NREMT exam is not part of this course.
 All aspects of authorization/certification are the responsibility of the student.